Dorothy Stratten

-Stratten's death inspired two movies, a book, and several songs: the 1981 TV movie Death of a Centerfold: The Dorothy Stratten Story, the 1983 theatrical motion picture Star 80, the book The Killing of the Unicorn, and the songs "Californication" by the Red Hot Chili Peppers, "The Best Was Yet to Come" by Bryan Adams, and "Cover Girl" by Prism.
+Stratten's death inspired two movies, a book, and several songs: the TV movie Death of a Centerfold: The Dorothy Stratten Story (1981), the theatrical motion picture Star 80 (1983), the book The Killing of the Unicorn (1984), and songs such as "The Best Was Yet to Come" by Bryan Adams, and "Cover Girl" by Prism.

 Life and career

 Dorothy Stratten was born in Grace Maternity Hospital in Vancouver, British Columbia, Canada, on February 28, 1960, to Simon and Nelly Hoogstraten, who had emigrated from the Netherlands.
 In 1961, her brother John Arthur was born; her sister Louise followed in May 1968.

 In 1977, Stratten was attending Centennial High School in Coquitlam.
+Centennial classmates remember Dorothy as "sweet and kind."
+One friend, Leslie Buchanan, recalls: "The crowd that Dorothy hung out with were party people.
+They weren't the sports crowd, just kind of a very cool group."
 Concurrently, she was working part-time at a local Dairy Queen, where she met 26-year-old Vancouver-area club promoter and pimp Paul Snider, who began dating her.
 Snider later had a photographer take professional nude photos of Stratten which were sent to Playboy magazine in the summer of 1978.
 She was under the age of 19 (the legal age of majority in British Columbia), so she had to persuade her mother to sign the model release form.